Windows 11 Run Dialog with dark mode

 open Time Zone settings using run dialog

-Microsoft released a new Beta channel build yesterday that mentions this new change.
+On October 10, Microsoft shipped Windows 11 Build 26120.6780 (KB5067103) to testers in the Beta Channel, and it finally adds dark mode to Run dialog.
 If you use the dark mode on Windows 11 and press the Win + R key or open the Run dialog box by any other means, you’ll find that it now blends with the dark theme.
-The top border is pitch black, while the rest is slightly greyish to make everything easy on the eyes.

 run dialog box dark mode